PelionIoT/mbl-docs/Docs/develop_contribute_mbl/contribution/contribution_guidelines.md

 1. In the repository you want to contribute to:
     * Create an issue explaining the changes you want to do.
-    * Once agreed upon in the issue, create a **private** fork and make your changes.
+    * Once agreed upon in the issue, create a fork and make your changes.
 See [the GitHub fork guidance](https://help.github.com/articles/working-with-forks/).
 1. Create a pull request with your changes, See [the GitHub pull request guidance](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

     Pull requests should: